kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 2. These sub-groups are sorted.
 Initially, we sort by the highest priority of the sub-group (assuming homogeneity enforces uniform sub-group priority).
    In the future, sorting may use the size of the sub-group (larger groups first) to tackle the hardest placement problems early.
-   *This sorting can be done in the scheduler's cache earlier to optimize performance.*
+Crucially, the ordering should be deterministic and saable if the pod group state doesn't change *This sorting can be done in the scheduler's cache earlier to optimize performance.*

 3. The scheduler iterates through the sorted sub-groups.
 It finds a feasible node